cylc/cylc-doc/src/user-guide/external-triggers.rst

 .. literalinclude:: ../suites/xtrigger/suite_state/upstream/flow.cylc
    :language: cylc

-It must be registered and run under the name *up*, as referenced in the "downstream" suite that depends on it:
+It must be installed and run under the name *up*, as referenced in the "downstream" suite that depends on it:

 .. literalinclude:: ../suites/xtrigger/suite_state/downstream/flow.cylc